CJ-Macbeth/Macbeth-style-GUI-creation-guide/README.md

 <img src="Images/Action%20Keybind%20Hint.svg" style="width:50%;" />

 ## Action Description
-An Action Description is a pain text description of the functionality/effect offered by the Action.<br>
+An Action Description is a plain text description of the functionality/effect offered by the Action.<br>
-Action Descriptions are best applied only when the Action functionality/effect is not intuittive, visually noticeable, or easily understood based on the name alone.<br>
+Action Descriptions are best applied when the Action functionality/effect is not intuittive, visually noticeable, or easily understood based on the name alone.<br>

 <img src="Images/Action%20Description.svg" style="width:50%;" />